rsksmart/RSKIPs/IPs/RSKIP176.md

 - *bytes* **liquidityProviderBtcAddress**: Binary encoding representing  the Liquidity Provider BTC refund address.
 - *bool* **shouldTransferToContract**: Status provided by the caller contract to know if should transfer value to the contract or not.

 To compute the UPI, the IDAs are serialized as a concatenation of derivationArgumentsHash (32 bytes), userRefundBtcAddress (21 bytes), liquidityProviderBtcAddress (21 bytes), liquidityBridgeContractAddress (20 bytes).
 Each argument occupies a fixed number of bytes shown in brackets.
-This is:
+Formally, this is:

 `UPI = Keccak256(derivationArgumentsHash, userRefundBtcAddress, liquidityProviderBtcAddress , liquidityBridgeContractAddress)`

 The total number of bytes hashed is 94.
 Note that the concatenation order is different from the argument passing order.

-**Method Algorithm**:
+**Checks and Operations Performed by registerFastBridgeBtcTransaction**:

 - Compute **btcTxHash** as the Bitcoin hash of btcTxSerialized.